 Statement fashion?
 Perhaps.
 For the Herero people found in parts of Namibia, Botswana and Angola, dress code is more than just that.
 It is in fact an integral part of their culture, a woven tapestry of remembrance.
 You see, 1904 marked a significant year for the Herero people, where they set out to reclaim their land from the German colonists and traders, and a battle it was.

 Herero – German Conflict

 Simultaneously the Hereros burst forth; they left the protective thorn abatis and trenches and ran towards [the Germans]; but not in a wild, thick mass, like the Dervishes at Omdurman, but on the contrary in a long skirmishing line, crouching down and bounding, with great skill and exploitation of all cover.
-One did not see the [enemy (Herero)] at all; from this morning on I lie in the skirmishing line; I have seen bushes and trees, and I have roasted in the sun; bullets have whistled around me the entire day, but I have not set eyes upon a single Herero.
-(Translation by Roy Jones as stated by a German Schutztruppe)
+One did not see the [enemy (Herero)] at all; from this morning on I lie on the skirmishing line; I have see the bushes and trees, and I have roasted in the sun; bullets have whistled around me the entire day, but I have not set eyes upon a single Herero.

 This went on for months.
 And near depletion of food and resources, the Germans encircled the Herero people, driving the men, women and children out of their land and into the Namib desert where almost 80% would die from heat, hunger and thirst.